100+ Free AF PFE Practice Questions

 About the AF PFE Exam

 The Promotion Fitness Examination (PFE) is one of two knowledge-based tests in the Air Force Weighted Airman Promotion System (WAPS) for promotion to E-5 (Staff Sergeant) and E-6 (Technical Sergeant).
-All 100 multiple-choice questions are drawn from Air Force Handbook 1 (AFH 1), covering leadership, Air Force heritage, doctrine, customs and courtesies, and enlisted force structure.
-The PFE score counts for 25% of the total WAPS composite.
+The exam has 80 questions — 60 knowledge-based plus 20 situational judgment (SJT) questions added in 2025.
+After Air Force Handbook 1 (AFH 1) was rescinded in early 2025, knowledge questions are drawn from current Air Force study references rather than AFH 1, covering leadership, heritage, doctrine, customs and courtesies, and enlisted force structure.
+The PFE score is worth up to 100 points and counts for 25% of the total WAPS composite.

 Questions